cbdevnet/midimonster/backends/python.md

 Every instance has its own interpreter, which can be loaded with multiple Python modules.
 These modules may contain member functions accepting a single `float` parameter, which can then be used as target channels.
 For each incoming event, the handler function is called.
+Channels in the global scope may be assigned a default handler function.

 Python modules may also register `socket` objects (and an associated callback function) with the MIDIMonster core, which will then alert the module when there is data ready to be read.